AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The SMS connector protocol and settings page has been moved [here](../../delivery/using/sms-protocol.md).

+A note has been added to the Transactional messaging section to warn that the event folders must not be set as views on the execution instances, to avoid access right issues.
+[Read more](../../message-center/using/event-collection.md)

 ## November 2020 {#nov-2020}

 Campaign data model overview has been improved and reorganized.
 [Read more](../../configuration/using/about-data-model.md).